Find Affordable College Courses

 About 33% of the students majoring in ME at the school are women while 67% are male.

 The in-demand graduate certificate programs at Michigan Technological University helped the school earn the #3 place on this year’s ranking of the most popular mechanical engineering schools in the Great Lakes Region .
-Located in the town of Houghton, Michigan Tech is a public college with a moderately-sized student population.
+Located in the town of Houghton, Michigan Tech is a public college with a medium-sized student population.

 Full Mechanical Engineering at University of Michigan - Dearborn Report